yavordobrev24/GameStore/README.md

 # GameStore

-A web application for managing gaming purchases, built with Next.js and Tailwind CSS, hosted on Vercel, with PostgreSQL deployed on Neon for robust data management.
+A web application for managing gaming purchases, developed using Next.js and Tailwind CSS, and hosted on Vercel.
+It features robust data management with PostgreSQL deployed on Neon and utilizes Zustand for state management.

 ## Usage